Back to blog

 Visibility in AI responses is not random.
 It results from a structured web presence, quality content, and a consistent co-mention strategy.
 Understanding the mechanics of LLMs is the first step toward leveraging them to your advantage.

 Want to see how your competitors are outperforming you on ChatGPT, Claude, and Gemini?
 Mentova lets you visualize your AI Share of Voice by model, identify prompts where your brand is absent, and track your progress over time.
+Start with a ChatGPT visibility tracker or Gemini visibility tracker for your brand — free, no credit card.

 Discover your AI visibility in less than 5 minutes